mikerains/Programming/WebDev.md

 # SSL certificates
 ## The Basics
-Certificates have 4 major service variances
+Certificates have 3 major service variances
-*  Warranty: Anywahere between $10,000 and $1 million
+*  Warranty: Anywhere between $10,000 and $1 million
 *  Are wildcardable, so will work on any first-level subdomains
 * Validate only the domain name or also validate Business Name